 See your advisor or your academic department for the required courses in this area.

 NOTE: The additional hours in Areas A and D carry over to Area F or general degree requirements.
+Area Total is 18 Hours.

-Total Hours for USG CORE · · · · · 000 OONE
+Total Hours for USG CORE